201026-reston-java-msa/demos/week5/README.md

 # Angular

-#### What's a framework?
+#### But first, What's a framework?
-a framework is a simplification of a language and/or design pattern to a foundation for developers to use to build apps with ease.
+A framework is a platform for developing software applications.
+It provides a foundation on which software developers can build programs for a specific platform.
+A framework may also include code libraries, a compiler, and other programs used in the software development process.

 ## What's Angular?
 - It is an open-source TypScript-based frontend framework developed by Google (in 2010).